aws/aws-for-fluent-bit/README.md

 To run the integration tests on your code, execute `make integ-cloudwatch-dev` or `make integ-kinesis-dev` or `make integ-firehose-dev`.

+#### Sending Test Data to FireLens

+Sometimes, an application generates logs at a particular throughput or format that reveals problems with FireLens.
+It may be difficult to isolate and reproduce the issue, due to sporadic errors, or inconsistent application state that result in varying log content over time.
+In these cases, the [FireLens Datajet](https://github.com/aws/firelens-datajet) highly configurable mock application can be used to deliver customizable logs at varying throughputs to various Fluent Bit input plugins, helping to reproduce an issue quickly and repeatably.
+It can be configured via a JSON file, or environment variables, to deliver logs to various input plugins asynchronously, with adjustable content and rates.
+FireLens Datajet can run locally or be dockized into a container image.

 ## Fluent Bit Examples
 Check out Fluent Bit examples from our [amazon-ecs-firelens-examples](https://github.com/aws-samples/amazon-ecs-firelens-examples#fluent-bit-examples) repo.